scylladb/scylladb/docs/cql/functions.rst

 - The :ref:`aggregate functions <aggregate-functions>`, which are used to aggregate multiple rows of results from a ``SELECT`` statement.

-..
-In both cases, CQL provides a number of native "hard-coded" functions as well as the ability to create new user-defined
+In both cases, CQL provides a number of native "hard-coded" functions as well as the ability to create new user-defined functions.

-.. functions.
+.. note:: Although user-defined functions are sandboxed, protecting the system from a "rogue" function, user-defined functions are disabled by default for extra security.

-.. .. note:: By default, the use of user-defined functions is disabled by default for security concerns (even when
+   See the ``enable_user_defined_functions`` in ``scylla.yaml`` to enable them.

-..    enabled, the execution of user-defined functions is sandboxed and a "rogue" function should not be allowed to do
+   Additionally, user-defined functions are still experimental and need to be explicitly enabled by adding ``udf`` to the list of
-..    evil, but no sandbox is perfect so using user-defined functions is opt-in).
-See the ``enable_user_defined_functions``
+   ``experimental_features`` configuration options in ``scylla.yaml``, or turning on the ``experimental`` flag.
-..    in ``scylla.yaml`` to enable them.
+   See :ref:`Enabling Experimental Features <yaml_enabling_experimental_features>` for details.

 ..
 A function is identifier by its name: